ANTS: SHOULD WE BE WORRIED?

 Crazy ants – So-called because when they are disturbed, they move around like crazy and with no direction.
 Crazy ants can build their nests both indoors and outdoors.
 They can travel long distances to look for food.
 They build their nests either on dry sites or damp sites and can be found in hollow trees, rotten wood, under stones, under logs, among the rubbish, and in debris.
 Crazy ants do not bite but are considered nuisance pests.

-Field ants – Field ants are usually found outdoors, They are 4 to 8 mm long and come in black, brown, or red colors.
+Field ants – Field ants are usually found outdoors, They are 4 to 8 mm long and come in black, brown, or red colours.
 They can sting and their stings are painful.
 They build their nests in yards, wooded areas, and fields.
 One sign of having field ants in your yard is the presence of a mound about 12 inches in diameter.
 They also nest under stones, logs, and porch slabs.

 How to get rid of these pests